aureus123/catalogs/jeha3/paper.md

 $mag_V = −0.157169 + 1.188316 · V − 0.022130 · V^2$

-with RMSE = 0.30 magnitudes.
+with RMSE = 0.30 magnitudes (the output of the formula is in CD magnitudes).
 Separate fits were performed for each of the five volumes of CD, with RMSEs ranging from 0.28 to 0.35 magnitudes.

 **Limitations.** Only errors large enough to exceed the position or magnitude threshold are detected.
 A typo that shifts a position by less than $d_{pos}$, or a magnitude error smaller than $d_{mag}$, will be missed.
 Furthermore, the method is limited to the fraction of stars that carry a pre-existing cross-identification: only 28% of CD stars are identified in PPM.
 Approximately 72% of CD thus remains unexplored by this technique alone.